Jericho1060/du-storage-monitoring/README.md

 - `container_fill_red_level`: The percent fill below gauge will be red
 - `container_fill_yellow_level`: The percent fill below gauge will be yellow
 - `groupByItemName`: if enabled, this will group all entries with the same item name (enabled by default)
+- `QuantityRoundedDecimals`: maximum of decimals displayed for the quantity value
+- `PercentRoundedDecimals`: maximum of decimals displayed for the percent fill value
 - `gaugeWidth`: the width of the gauge in pixel for a full hd screen (1920 * 1080)
 - `fontSize`: the size of the text for all the screen
 - `borderColor`: the color of the table border